Pandora (jewelry)

-Pandora A/S (often styled PANDORA) is a Danish jewelry manufacturer and retailer founded in 1982 by Per Enevoldsen.
+Pandora A/S (stylised in all caps) is a Danish jewelry manufacturer and retailer founded in 1982 by Per Enevoldsen.
 The company started as a family-run jewelry shop in Copenhagen.

 Pandora is known for its customizable charm bracelets, designer rings, earrings, necklaces and (now discontinued) watches.
-The company has two production sites in Thailand and markets its products in more than 100 countries on six continents with more than 6,700 points of sale.
+The company has two production sites in Thailand and markets its products in more than 100 countries on six continents with more than 6,900 points of sale.